mybluecrossSign In Register

 I often vacation for extended periods outside Manitoba during the winter (a snowbird, for example).
 Am I eligible to keep my retiree plan?

-Yes, as long as you maintain your status according to the requirements of your Manitoba Health, Seniors and Active Living plan, you can remain on the retiree plan.
-Note that Manitoba has rules for individuals maintaining their health care card, and you should review the rules.
-Please refer to the Province of Manitoba website.
+Yes, as long as you maintain your status according to the requirements of your Manitoba Health plan, you can remain on the retiree plan.
+Note that Manitoba has rules for individuals maintaining their health care coverage, and you should review the rules.
+Please refer to the Province of Manitoba website: https://www.gov.mb.ca/health/mhsip/leavingtemporarily.html#section-one

 What if I retire in Manitoba but then move to another province?

-Our retiree plan provides service for our customers outside of Manitoba for a period of up to three months.
+Our retiree plan provides coverage for our customers outside of Manitoba for a period of up to three months.
 However, all Blue Cross plans across Canada have reciprocal agreements with each other for individual plan transfers.
+If you move to another province, you should contact the Blue Cross office in that province to enroll in one of their plans.

 I left a Manitoba Blue Cross group plan that had a travel benefit.
 Is the travel coverage included in the retiree plan the same as my previous plan?